compbiozurich/UZH-BIO392/course-results/2022/Joelle-Schneider/2022-09-27-file_formats.md

 ## WGS
-Sequencing nearly aöl of the 3 billion nucleotides of the DNA, including all regions such as protein-coding, non-coding telomeric regions.
+Sequencing nearly all of the 3 billion nucleotides of the DNA, including all regions such as protein-coding, non-coding and telomeric regions.

 ## WES
 Sequencing the nucleotides of exonic / protein-coding regions of an individual's genome